Category Archives: Science Fiction Films

 Still, Edward Scissorhands is entertaining and fascinating.

 An eccentric scientist, deliciously played by Vincent Price, builds an animated human being, the gentle and soft-spoken Edward (Johnny Depp).
-He dies before he can finish assembling Edward, leaving the poor young man with a freakish appearance accentuated by the scissor blades he has instead of hands.
+He dies before he can finish assembling Edward, leaving the poor young man with a freakish appearance accentuated by the scissor blades he has instead of his hands.

 Friendly suburban saleswoman Peg (Dianne Wiest) discovers Edward and takes him home, where he falls for Peg’s teen daughter Kim (Winona Ryder).
-However, despite his kindness and artistic talent, Edward’s hands make him an outcast.
-This is a challenge for all of them.
+However, Edward’s hands make him an outcast despite his kindness and artistic talent.

 By 1990 Johnny Depp was becoming a huge Hollywood star and so was Winona Ryder.
-As the ‘it’ actors, this helps Edward Scissorhands tremendously by not only adding ticket sales but a fascination with them as a couple.
-The chemistry is palpable and so is the classic good girl helping boy reform.
-Depp’s Edward is a sympathetic hero and is instantly mysterious and likable.
+As the ‘it’ actors, this helps Edward Scissorhands tremendously by not only adding ticket sales but also a fascination with them as a couple.

 Wiest, then in her prime, is a hoot as the comical Avon lady who introduces Edward to the joys and pains of suburban Americana.
 Particularly enjoyable are the perfectly manicured landscapes in Peg’s neighborhood where she goes door to door selling her products.
-As one can easily predict, the beautiful plants and bushes suffer from Edwards’s dangerous hands.

 The mainstream part comes with the story and a smattering of 1982’s E.T. sentimentality included to win over middle-American audiences.
 This isn’t bad but it does lighten the heavy drama and sinister approach that Burton could have honed in on.